Production Notes

 Important

 MongoDB Atlas abstracts away database operations so that you can focus on high-value, high-level management decisions.
-You can manage access to your Atlas database deployments with Atlas User Roles.
+You can manage access to your Atlas clusters with Atlas User Roles.
 You can apply these permissions only on the the organization level or the project level.
 So, you should carefully plan the hierarchy of your organizations and projects.

 Tip